 Thu Huong cafe, Van Hoa cafe, Dinh Cong Trang Vietnamese pancake, Phu Huong pork pie… in Tan Dinh were well-known by everyone in the past.
 Things have been changed but there are some things still remain.
 Dinh Cong Trang becomes Vietnamese pancake street where visitors can find the best Vietnamese pancake.
-Just sit on a plastic chair around plastic table, people can enjoy the amazing street food – Vietnamese pancake and experience the life of locals in Tan Dinh area.
+Just sit on a plastic chair, people can enjoy the amazing street food – Vietnamese pancake and experience the life of locals in Tan Dinh area.

 Tan Dinh Market in the past

-Built in 1926, Tan Dinh Market was known as “rich market” because of high-quality products , fresh foods and higher prices.
+Built in 1926, Tan Dinh Market was known as “rich market” because of high-quality products, fresh foods, and higher prices.
 There were car parking lots on two sides and carriage parking behind the market (on Ma Lo Street) for rich people to park their cars and carriages.
-The market was surrounded by the majestic Tan Dinh Church and two cinemas: Kinh Thanh and Mo Dec which made the entire area one of the most luxury in the city.
+The market was surrounded by the majestic Tan Dinh Church and two cinemas: Kinh Thanh and Mo Dec which made the entire area one of the most luxurious in the city.
 However, it was one of the best places to buy good fabrics and ready-to-wear clothes at cheap prices.